vogelino/charlottestuby.com/content/stubyAndFischer.md

 introButtonLink: ""
 showPreviewGrid: true
 projects:
-  - projectTitle: Take the opportunity to elevate yourself
+  - projectTitle: Take the opportunity to elevate yourself, 2024
     projectDescription: >-
       Two bar stools and a bar bench inspired by motocross attire